 As an owner of a limited liability company (LLC), you likely work closely with other owners (called "members") to operate and manage your business—each with a vital role.
 For example, you might handle the finances, another owner might make the client connections, and the other owner might head the marketing and advertising.
 Or if you haven't opened your doors yet, you might've already had discussions with your co-owners about divvying up responsibilities.

-Many LLC owners neglect to create buyout agreements, but buyout provisions are critical when you co-own an LLC with other members.
-A buyout, or buy-sell, agreement states what will happen when one member wants to leave the company, or worse, dies, goes bankrupt, or gets divorced.
+While this arrangement might seem long-lasting, you need to prepare for the day when one of the LLC owners is no longer a member.
+Many LLC owners neglect to create a buyout agreement, but these agreements are critical when you co-own an LLC with other members.
+A buyout—also called a "buy-sell"—agreement says what'll happen when one member wants to leave the company, or worse, dies, goes bankrupt, or gets divorced.

-Contrary to popular belief, buy-sell agreements are not about buying and selling companies.
-Instead, they are binding contracts between co-owners of a business that govern what will happen when an owner wants to leave or a new owner wants to join.
+Contrary to popular belief, buy-sell agreements aren't about buying and selling companies.
+Instead, they're binding contracts among co-owners of a business that govern what'll happen when an owner wants to leave or a new owner wants to join.
 Because of this confusion over terminology, we will use the term "buyout agreement" from here on.

 Typically, the events that trigger the buyout of a member's interest under a buyout agreement are:

-A buyout agreement can consist of several clauses in your written operating agreement or it can be a separate agreement that stands on its own.
-To create one, you can either use a self-help resource or see a lawyer -- or both.
+As mentioned earlier, a buyout agreement can consist of several provisions in your written operating agreement or it can be a separate agreement that stands on its own.
+To create one, you can either use a self-help resource or see a lawyer—or both.